CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

 ## Note

 This repository is purely used for demo and educational purposes and not meant for production environments at all

+All contributions or remarks are higly appreciated.
+Pull request FTW :)